mpv-player/mpv/DOCS/man/en/input.rst

         indexes start from the last filter, and ``-1`` denotes the last filter.

+    You can assign labels to filter by prefixing them with ``@name:`` (where ``name`` is a user-chosen arbitrary identifiers).
+Labels can be used to refer to filters by name in all of the filter chain modification commands.
+    For ``add``, using an already used label will replace the existing filter.

     *EXAMPLE for input.conf*:

     - ``a vf set flip`` turn video upside-down on the ``a`` key